 Instead of trying to lose 12kg in a year, why not commit to losing 1kg in the next month?
 Then, once you’ve succeeded, you can set yourself another goal.
 Smaller targets, more closely spaced are far less daunting and will help you build momentum.
 Celebrating more frequent successes can push you towards your long-term goal.

 Celebrate your achievements with a healthy reward to help boost your motivation.
 Maybe it’s watching a new box set, buying a new book or revisiting a favourite place.
 You’re doing great.Visit our Weight Loss Clinic

 Habits are often shaped by the things we do on a regular basis.
 If you carry on in the same groove, you might find it tricky to make a change.
 Not only will shaking up your schedule help you avoid falling back into old habits, but it can also be a lot of fun.

 Put the days of meeting your mates for a pizza, a beer and a few cigarettes behind you.
 Why not catch a movie, play mini golf or see a band together?
 A change of scene will keep your mind busy and help you avoid familiar cravings.

 Did you know that exercise releases ‘happy’ hormones?
 Even if your goal is unrelated to fitness, getting active will help to boost your mood and take your mind off your cravings.
-So the next time you’re tempted by a chocolate bar or cigarette, try going for a walk or having a dance around your living room instead.
+So the next time you’re tempted by a chocolate bar or cigarette, try going for a walk, doing a few squats or having a dance around your living room instead.
 It’ll help you stay on track.

 Try something new